Rei-SwitchBot/faq/en-us-second-reply/Wallet Finder Card.md

 Thank you for the information provided.
 Sorry for any inconvenience caused.
 We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
-- A video showing the failed attempt to add the Wallet Finder Card to Find My app.
+- A video showing the failed attempt to add the Wallet Finder Card to Find My app
+- A video demonstrating the reset process

 *If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.
+Thank you for your patience, and please let us know if you need further assistance.

 ---